CloudSkills/intro-to-azure-blueprints/blogpost-AzBlueprint.md

 ![ExportBlueprint](/images/step-13-ExportBlueprint.png "Export Blueprint")

-   * If you browse to the specified directory you will find a folder that matches the name of your Blueprint that contains a JSON file and a subfolder called Artifacts that contains your artifacts.
+   * If you browse to the specified directory, you will find a folder that matches the name of your Blueprint that contains a JSON file and a subfolder called Artifacts that contains your artifacts.

 ![ExportedFiles](/images/step-13-1-exportedfiles.png "Exported Files")